-To our future leaders - You are the next generation of leaders, innovators, and creators and we are counting on you to contribute to an even greater state and nation than we are today.
-Again, I thank you for devoting your time to learning about our government and how you can make a difference in our country now and in the years ahead.
+To our future leaders: you are the next generation of innovators and creators - and we are counting on you to contribute to create an even greater state and nation than we have today.
+Thank you for devoting your time to learning about our government and making a difference in our country.